G. Steven Agee: State judicial service

-In 2001, he became a Judge of the Court of Appeals of Virginia.
-In 2003, he was elevated to the Supreme Court of Virginia, filling the vacancy created by Chief Justice Harry L. Carrico, who took Senior Justice status.
+In 2001, he became a Judge of the Virginia Court of Appeals.
+In 2003, he was elevated to the Virginia Supreme Court, filling the vacancy created by Chief Justice Harry L. Carrico, who took Senior Justice status.

 Federal judicial service

 Agee was nominated on March 13, 2008 by President George W. Bush to fill a vacancy on the Fourth Circuit created by Judge J. Michael Luttig, who resigned on May 10, 2006.
 President Bush asked the Senate to consider his nomination swiftly because of the court’s heavy caseloads, and because five of the fifteen seats were vacant.
 Agee received a hearing before the Senate Judiciary Committee on May 1, 2008, and was unanimously voted out of committee on May 15, 2008.
 Agee was confirmed on May 20, 2008, by a 96–0 vote.
-Agee was the fourth judge nominated to the Fourth Circuit by Bush and confirmed by the United States Senate.
 He received his commission on July 1, 2008, and was sworn in by his colleague and former law professor, United States Circuit Judge James Harvie Wilkinson III, on July 2, 2008.